near/docs/docs/tutorials/contracts/guest-book.md

 ### Switching to a permanent account

-When you're ready to switch over from a dev account to a permanent one, here's how:
+When you're ready to switch over from a dev account to a custom one, here's how:

 ##### Step 1: Create an account for the contract